kawashirov/distant-horizons/Readme.md

 # What is Distant Horizons?

-This mod adds a Level Of Detail (LOD) system to Minecraft.\
+Distant Horizons is a Minecraft mod that adds a Level Of Detail (LOD) system to\
-This implementation renders simplified chunks outside the normal render distance\
+render simplified chunks outside the normal render distance\
 allowing for an increased view distance without harming performance.

 In other words: this mod lets you see farther without turning your game into a slide show.\